Ann0404/Bioinformatics-internship/README.md

 # Bioinformatics-internship
 **Diary of an intern**
-This is a description of my journey at ICIPE
+This is the description of my journey at ICIPE
 ## **Vision**
 * To be a whole rounded bioinformatician.
 ## **Mission**